Linear Gauges in SSRS

 Linear Gauge Scale properties 5

-Here, we are changing the minimum value to 1500000 and maximum value to 9500000 because our values are between these two values.
+Here, we are changing the minimum value to 1500000 and the maximum value to 9500000 because our values are between these two values.
 You also use the fx button for custom expressions.

 Linear Gauge Scale Minimum and Maximum 7